How to Get Free Wi-Fi Anywhere: Best Places & Safety Tips

 - It’s important to take extra safety precautions when using public Wi-Fi so you don’t get hacked.

-I can’t count the number of times free public Wi-Fi has saved my skin, especially on days when I had to travel and my mobile hotspot just wasn’t enough.
+I can’t count the number of times areas with free Wi-Fi have free public Wi-Fi has saved my skin, especially on days when I had to travel and my mobile hotspot just wasn’t enough.
 As I’ve learned through experience, there are a variety of locations that offer free Wi-Fi, including coffee shops, restaurants, retailers, and public libraries.
 Public Wi-Fi won’t be as fast or secure as your home internet connection, but it’s a great option when you’re out and about.
 In this guide, we’ll cover everything you need to know to find free public Wi-Fi and stay secure when you connect to these networks.

 Our Video on How to Find Free Public Wi-Fi